 Flat Tire Repair Kit

-While getting a flat tire is the last thing that you want to happen, it’s important to be prepared.
+Getting a flat tire is the last thing that you want to happen.
+But it does happen, and it’s important to be prepared.
 Some races will have flat tire repair kits you can use in the case of a flat tire on the course, but you don’t want to have to rely on that.

 Staying hydrated is important for any sport, and cycling is one of the sports where it is easy to carry a water bottle with you without having to hold it in your hand.
 So you might as well do that.

-Finally, you made it to the last section, which requires the least amount of gear that is absolutely necessary!
+You made it to the last section!
+As a runner, you are right in your wheelhouse now.
+And you now this leg requires the least amount of gear that is absolutely necessary!

 All you really need for a triathlon is a pair of good running shoes.
 If you’re a runner who has transitioned to running triathlons as well, you’re good to use the running shoes that you already have.
 You just might want to put speed laces on your shoes so you get them on quicker.

 Another option is wearing specially designed running shoes for triathlons.
 These are designed to let you run barefoot, with no seams inside, so that you can switch from the bike to the run without having to worry about socks.

 Depending on how long the run is and where the aid stations are, you may or may not want to bring a water bottle.
 Of course, you can always use a handheld water bottle, but you might prefer a hydration belt so that it is more comfortable when you run.

 Just figure out what works for you and your hydration needs.
 What are you realistically going to be able to carry after the swim and the bike portions of the triathlon, when you’re fatigued and still have to run?